mizmay/standalone_web_maps_foss4g2025/workshop/step-07.md

 ### Commit Your Changes

 Add, commit, and push your revised `index.html` and `style.json` to your remote fork.

+**Note for Codespaces users**: Commit these changes in your Codespaces environment using the terminal or Source Control panel.

 Verify that the map you see via your local server and the one you see via Github Pages match the image below.